Hal B. Wallis: Life and career

-Wallis started to work as an independent producer, enjoying considerable success both commercially and critically.
+Wallis started to work as an independent producer, working closely with his partner Joseph H. Hazen, and enjoyed considerable success both commercially and critically.
 The first screenwriters he hired for his new enterprise were Ayn Rand and Lillian Hellman.
-Among his financial hits were the Dean Martin and Jerry Lewis comedies, and several of Elvis Presley's movies.
+Among his financial hits were the Dean Martin and Jerry Lewis comedies and several of Elvis Presley's many movies.

+Actors he had under contract included Dolores Hart.

-He produced True Grit, for which John Wayne won the Academy Award for Best Actor of 1969, and its sequel.
+He produced True Grit, for which John Wayne won the Academy Award for Best Actor of 1969, and its sequel, Rooster Cogburn.

 After moving to Universal Pictures, he produced Anne of the Thousand Days (starring Richard Burton and Canadian actress Geneviève Bujold) and Mary, Queen of Scots (starring Vanessa Redgrave and Glenda Jackson).
 He received 16 Academy Award producer nominations for Best Picture, winning for Casablanca in 1943.

 For his consistently high quality of motion picture production, he was twice honored with the Academy Awards' Irving G. Thalberg Memorial Award.
 He was also nominated for seven Golden Globe awards, twice winning awards for Best Picture.
 In 1975, he received the Golden Globe Cecil B. DeMille Award for lifetime achievement in motion pictures.

 In 1980, he published his autobiography, Starmaker, co-written with Charles Higham.

 In the 1930s, Wallis invested in residential real estate development in Sherman Oaks, California.
 He named Halbrent Avenue after himself and/or his son, using his nickname "Hal" and his son Harold's middle name "Brent".
 Most of its original homes still stand, and it is very close to Ventura and Sepulveda Boulevards and the Sherman Oaks Galleria used extensively in the 1982 movie Fast Times at Ridgemont High.

 Wallis and his second wife, actress Martha Hyer, contributed funds towards the construction of The Hal and Martha Hyer Wallis Theatre, a black box theater, at Northwestern University.